That's Showbiz Baby!

-That's Showbiz Baby is the first solo studio album by the English singer Jade, released on 12 September 2025 by RCA Records.
+That's Showbiz Baby! is the first solo studio album by the English singer Jade, released on 12 September 2025 by RCA Records.
 The album is primarily a pop record with elements of disco, electroclash, and synth-pop.
 For the album, Jade collaborated with several producers, including Cirkut, Lostboy, MNEK, Raye, and Mike Sabath, among others.

-The album was supported by the release of five singles, including the top ten Gold-certified "Angel of My Dreams", "Fantasy", "FUFN (Fuck You for Now)", "Plastic Box", and Unconditional".
+The album was supported by the release of five singles, including the top ten Gold-certified "Angel of My Dreams", "Fantasy", "FUFN (Fuck You for Now)", "Plastic Box", and "Unconditional".
 That's Showbiz Baby was met with widespread acclaim upon its release from critics, who highlighted Jade's musical journey from Little Mix to solo stardom, praising both its themes and overall production.
-She commenced on a concert tour in October 2025 to promote the album; it will conclude in March 2026.
+She commenced on a concert tour in October 2025 to promote the album; it concluded in March 2026.
+A deluxe edition, subtitled The Encore, was released on 5 December 2025.

-Commercially, That's Showbiz Baby reached number three in the UK, where it earned the highest first-week sales for a debut album in 2025.
+Commercially, That's Showbiz Baby! reached number three in the UK, where it earned the highest first-week sales for a debut album in 2025.
 Additionally, it charted within the top ten in Belgium (Flanders), Ireland, and Scotland, and the top twenty in Australia, Austria, Belgium (Wallonia), Poland, and the Netherlands.
+In February 2026, the album was certified silver by the British Phonographic Industry (BPI), denoting equivalent sales of 60,000 copies in the country.